 Ravenscrag Slip, by itself, produces a silky transparent glaze at cone 10R.
 It is an excellent base to which to add colorants and modifiers.
 This is a simple addition of 10% iron oxide (Ravenscrag Slip already contains 2% iron, making about 12% total Fe2O3).
-It produces a stunning crystalline fired surface on these two porcelains.
-We can call this a "Beyond-Tenmoku" (crystals happen because of more iron or a slow cooling rate than a Tenmoku).
-The 12% iron dissolves in the glaze melt during firing, but during cooling in the kiln, the extra 2% precipitates out to produce these surfaces.
+This GR10-L recipe produces a stunning crystalline fired surface on these two porcelains.
+This "beyond-tenmoku" effect happens because of the extra iron and a slow cooling rate.
+The 12% iron dissolves in the glaze melt during heatup in the firing, but during cooling, the extra 2% precipitates out to produce these surfaces.
 The iron also acts as a flux in reduction firing, greatly increasing melt fluidity.
-Take that last statement seriously: The iron is a flux, the glaze will melt much more.
-So just adding iron oxide to a glossy transparent will wreck your kiln shelves when it runs down off the ware.
-Ravenscrag Slip does not melt-to-glossy, it has just enough feldspar to fire to a durable surface, making it a more stable host for the iron addition.
+Take that last statement seriously: The iron is a flux and the glaze will melt much more (it can wreck your kiln shelves if it runs).
+That being said, Ravenscrag Slip is more melt stable than other bases, making it a more stable host for the iron addition.

 Ceramic glazes form crystals on cooling if the chemistry is right and the rate of cool is slow enough to permit molecular movement to the preferred orientation.

-Glaze chemistry is the study of how the oxide chemistry of glazes relates to the way they fire.
-It accounts for color, surface, hardness, texturem, melting temperature, thermal expansion, etc.
+Glaze chemistry is the study of how the oxide chemistry of glazes relate to the way they fire.
+It accounts for color, surface, hardness, texture, melting temperature, thermal expansion, etc.

-Ceramic glazes melt and flow according to their chemistry and mineralogy.
+Ceramic glazes melt and flow according to their chemistry, particle size and mineralogy.
 Observing and measuring the nature and amount of flow is important in understanding them.

 |B2O3 - Boric Oxide